 Data analysis of communication survey/assessments and focus groups is completed and analysis report submitted to Department no later than October 31, 2025.

-Assessment of successful marketing strategies of community partners is conducted and data submitted to Department no later than October 31, 2024.
+Assessment of successful marketing strategies of community partners is conducted, and data submitted to Department no later than October 31, 2024.

-Communication Plan is developed and submitted to the Department by April 30, 2026.
+Communication Plan is developed with all required information and submitted to the Department by April 30, 2026.

-Communication and marketing materials are developed in collaboration with the Department and community partners no later than October 31, 2026.
+Communication and marketing materials are developed based on the comments and feedback of the Department and community partners no later than October 31, 2026.

-Marketing and communication campaigns are monitored for success and materials updated as needed no later than October 31, 2027.
+Marketing and communications material is created or updated at least 4 times as needed by Department and partners from November 1, 2026 to October 31, 2027.

 Financial Consequences: Failure of Provider to complete or submit a deliverable in the time and manner specified will result in a reduction in payment for that deliverable as follows;